Is it okay to talk to your dog? Pros and cons

 2024

 But some dog trainers recommend not talking to our pups.
-Or at least toning the babble down a little, in certain situations, for the sake of training.
+Or at least toning down the babble for the sake of training.

 So what's the deal?
 In short: It depends!
-And the decision is up to you as a dog parent.
-Here are some pros and cons to help figure out what works for you.
+The decision is up to you as a dog parent.
+Here are some pros and cons to figure out what works for your dog.

 Con: Dogs don't automatically understand our language...